 - 9. In the RVON-8 Channel drop down list, select the channel you want to use to communicate to another device across the network. - 10.
 In the Device IP Addr: field, enter the IP Address of the device to which you want to connect. - 11.
 From the Device Type drop down list, select the type of device to which the RVON-8 card is connecting. - 12.
 From the Device Channel drop down list, select the channel on the device to which the RVON-8 card will communicate. - 13.
 From the CODEC Type drop down list, select the CODEC type you want to use for this channel. - 14.
-From the Packet Size drop down list, select the size of each audio packet. - Note: A CODEC is an algorithm used to compress audio.
-There are 5 Codecs supported by Telex, G.711 μ law, G.711A law, G.729AB, G.723 (5.3k), and G.723 (6.3k).
-The type of CODEC will dictate the quality of audio you hear. and the network bandwidth used.
+From the Packet Size drop down list, select the size of each audio packet.

+NOTE: A CODEC is an algorithm used to compress audio.
+There are 5 Codices supported by Telex: G711 $\mu$ s law, G711A law, G.729AB, G.723 (5.3k), and G.723 (6.3k).
+The type of CODEC will dictate the quality of audio you hear and the network bandwidth used.
 The packet size determines how much audio data is carried across the network in each transmitted packet.
-The CODEC type and packet size chosen require different amounts of bandwidth from the network (see the table on page 8.
-As with the CODEC type, the packet size you choose for the audio packet you choose to use, the lower the bandwidth used.
-How ever, the larger packet size can result in a higher delay and longer gaps if the packet is lost.
+The CODEC type and packet size chosen require different amounts of bandwidth from the network (see "Specifications" on page 2).
+As with the CODEC type, the packet size you choose for the audio transfer will affect the audio you hear and the bandwidth you use over the network.
+The larger the audio packet you choose to use, the lower the bandwidth used.
+However, the larger packet size can result in a higher delay and longer gaps if the packet is lost.
 On the other hand, smaller packet sizes result in larger bandwidth use, but lower delays and smaller gaps if the packet is lost.
-The Intercom System Engineer and the Network Designer may want to work together in choosing the CODEC type and packet size suitable for the size of the network, so degradation of network resources does not happen.
-Use the table on page 7 to help you determine the CODEC type and packet size appropriate for your environment. - 15.
-Select Enable VAD (Voice Activity Detection), if you want to conserve bandwidth when the audio level is below a given threshold. - Note: Voice Activity Detection saves network bandwidth by stopping the flow of audio packets when silence is detected.
+The Intercom System Engineer and the Network Administrator may want to work together in choosing the CODEC type and packet size suitable for the size of the network, so degradation of network resources does not happen.

+15. Select Enable VAD (Voice Activity Detection), if you want to conserve bandwidth when the audio level is below a given threshold.

+NOTE: Voice Activity Detection saves network bandwidth by stopping the flow of audio packets when silence is detected.
 VAD is similar to VOX.